decred/dcrdata/README.md

 **DO NOT merge from master to your feature branch; rebase.**

-Note that all dcrdata.org community and team members are expected to adhere to the code of conduct, described in the [CODE_OF_CONDUCT](docs/CODE_OF_CONDUCT.md) file.
-These guidelines are generally not a challenge for decent humans.

 Also, [come chat with us on Matrix](https://www.decred.org/matrix/) in the dcrdata channel!